Safety Plans/ Wellbeing plans

 24/7 support via text

-Struggling to cope and need to talk you can text ‘REACH’ to 85258 for FREE 24/7 support provided by SHOUT
+Struggling to cope and need to talk you can text ‘SHOUT’ to 85258 for FREE 24/7 support

 Does any of this sound like you?
 Although it may feel like a good idea at the time in the long run it only makes matters worse and brings you further down.